lordi/jazzmate/README.md

-scalehs - Scale and Chord Utility for Piano Players
+JazzMate - Scale and Chord Utility for Piano Players
 ===================================================

-For a given combination of pressed notes on a MIDI keyboard, scalehs will print out all matching chords' names, as well as a Cairo rendering of a keyboard layout, highlighting the keys in question.
+For a given combination of pressed notes on a MIDI keyboard, jazzmate will print out all matching chords' names, as well as a Cairo rendering of a keyboard layout, highlighting the keys in question.
 Furthermore it displays the [circle of fifths](http://en.wikipedia.org/wiki/Circle_of_fifths), so that the chords' relationships can be easily identified.

 My main objectives to write this program were to learn both musical chord names and Haskell.
 It is my first Haskell programm so please forgive the stinky code.